jematson/CS471ChappellChase/README.md

 ## Play the Game

-1. Go to the `build` folder and then the folder corresponding to your operating system.
+1. Go to the `Initial Release` tab on the right.

-2. Download the executable file.
+2. Download the appropriate executable file for your os.

 3. Play and enjoy!